 The Community Cohesion and Safety Service, from the Community Protection Directorate, Leading the Greater Nottingham Modern Slavery Forum, which brings together local, statutory and non-governmental organisations, who in partnership identify external resources and gaps and make proposal for improvement.
+The Council also works in partnership with the Rights Lab, which is a team working out of Nottingham University, to support research which aims to improve knowledge and understanding of modern slavery and work towards its abolition.

 Public awareness raising events which target those communities most at risk are currently in the planning stages.
 The Forum is delivering a couple of workshops a year focusing on priorities such as victim support, prevention, discovery and integration; also it looks at sharing resources and coordinating the community contribution.
-In October 2018 for the National Anti-Slavery Day a set of events were delivered in Nottingham including a well-attended awareness workshop with one of the most at risk communities, Roma, a public awareness event to engage over 100 citizens, a third sector workshop and online awareness.
+In October 2019 for the National Anti-Slavery Day internal communications went to all colleagues that contained a case study from our modern slavery pilot and raised colleague awareness of the annual statement and an event, open to the public, called What It's Really Like: Survivors of Modern Slavery Speak Out, which was being hosted in partnership with Survivor Alliance, Greater Nottingham Modern Slavery Forum and Anti-Slavery International.